 Good relationships are instrumental in helping you succeed at anything you do, while unhealthy ones can derail your path by undermining your health, personal happiness, and even life expectancy.

-So whether it is connecting with a significant other, raising children, nurturing friendships, or climbing the corporate ladder, a man takes his relationships seriously and does everything he can to ensure they are healthy.
+So whether it is connecting with a significant other, raising children, nurturing friendships, or climbing the corporate ladder, a man takes his relationships seriously and does everything he can to ensure they are strong and healthy.

 Communication is the most important skill to have in any relationship.
 Being able to clearly and consistently state your needs to others allows small issues that might otherwise develop into bigger problems to be resolved early on.

 Effective communication is not a one-sided affair — it also requires that you actively listen to what others have to say (how they are feeling, what they need, etc.).